Tranvía

-The Tranvía was a streetcar system that served Manila and its surrounding cities during the early years of the 20th century.
+The Tranvía was a streetcar system that served Manila and its surrounding cities during the late 19th century and the early years of the 20th century.

 History

 Prior to the tranvia, modes of street transportation in Manila were mostly horse-drawn, consisting of the calesa, the lighter carromata, and the fancy caruaje.
 The tranvia served as the first railway transport to run in the Philippines, as in its earliest years the Ferrocarril de Manila–Dagupan are in its planning stages.
 The tranvia was renowned as "state-of-the-art" in East Asia, and had provided efficient transport to the residents of Manila.